-[Bliefernicht(2010)] proposed to add a weighting to the grid points of the predictor to overcome a comparison on a fixed-size window, and to give more importance to regions with relevant atmospheric circulation information.
+[Bliefernicht(2010)] proposed to add a weighting to each grid points of the predictor domain to overcome a comparison on a fixed-size window, and to give more importance to regions with relevant atmospheric circulation information.
 However, he noticed that there is a risk of overparametrization as the performance was not stable between the calibration and the validation periods, and a simplification of the weighting fields may be necessary.
-He also compare the performance of the AM with a forecasting method based on a weather types approach, and concluded that the AM was more efficient.
+He also compared the performance of the AM with a forecasting method based on a weather types approach, and concluded that the AM was more efficient.

 [Horton et~al.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty] identified that the analogy on the atmospheric circulation may not be comprehensive, and that a significant gain was obtained by considering 4 atmospheric levels (1000, 850, 700, and 500 hPa at 12 or 24 h) instead of 2 (Table 8).
-No number of analogues () was provided globally, as it was calibrated for every subregion.
-Considering an AM only based on the atmospheric circulation has an interest for operational forecasting, where moisture variables are less well forecasted for a lead time of a few days.
+The number of analogues () was not provided globally, as it was calibrated for every subregion.
+Considering an AM only based on the atmospheric circulation has an interest for operational forecasting, since moisture variables are less well forecasted for a lead time of a few days.
 An equivalent structure was also optimized by means of generic algorithms (PC-4Zgo), which is the topic of another paper [Horton et~al.(2016)Horton, Jaboyedoff, and Obled].

 Table 8: Method of type PC-4Z proposed by [Horton et~al.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty].
 Same conventions as Table 1